AI Policy – United States

 US President Donald Trump issued an Executive Order launching the American AI Initiative on February 11, 2019.
 The Executive Order explained that the Federal Government plays an important role not only in facilitating AI R&D, but also in promoting trust, training people for a changing workforce, and protecting national interests, security, and values.
 And while the Executive Order emphasizes American leadership in AI, it is stressed that this requires enhancing collaboration with foreign partners and allies.

 The heads of each agency are requested to increase focus on and budget for AI into the next Fiscal Year, and every year thereafter.
 They are also required to communicate their plans to achieve this prioritization to the OMB Director and the OSTP Director each fiscal year through the Networking and Information Technology Research and Development (NITRD) Program.
 Each agency will also be tasked with developing regulatory and non-regulatory approaches to guide AI development and use, following the release of a memorandum expected 180 days following the Executive Order.
-Moreover, the Director of the National Institute of Standards and Technology (NIST,) is tasked with creating a plan for Federal engagement in the development of technical standards to support reliable, robust, and trustworthy AI systems.
+Moreover, the Director of the National Institute of Standards and Technology (NIST), is tasked with creating a plan for Federal engagement in the development of technical standards to support reliable, robust, and trustworthy AI systems.
+NIST put out a Request for Information on the topic in May 2019, and the comments that were received can be viewed here.

-The day after the Executive Order was released, the US Department of Defense followed up with its own Artificial Intelligence Strategy.
+The day after the Executive Order was released, the US Department of Defense followed up with the release of an unclassified summary of its own Artificial Intelligence Strategy.
+The U.S. Air Force released an Annex to this strategy to share its own 2019 Artificial Intelligence Strategy in September 2019.

 Federal Funding Landscape

 This funding followed the announcement of a National Security Commission on Artificial Intelligence, which was made official with U.S. President Trump’s signing of the 2019 National Defense Authorization Act (NDAA) in August 2018.
-The Commission includes 15 members selected by different government officials and is tasked with the assessment of the national security implications of AI including the ethical considerations of AI in defense.
+The Commission includes 15 members selected by different government officials and is tasked with the assessment of the national security implications of AI including the ethical considerations of AI in defense (the Commission released its Interim Report November 2019.)
 The Department of Defense (DoD) additionally established a Joint AI Center (JAIC) in July 2018 to explore the agency’s use of AI.
 The JAIC works on AI “National Mission Initiatives;” improving collaboration with the private sector, academia, and military allies; attracting AI talent and establishing an ethical framework for AI in defense; and aiding in the National Defense Strategy.
 The JAIC is tasked with carrying out the DoD’s AI Strategy.
+The Defense Innovation Board released AI Principles to provide ethical recommendations to the DoD in November 2019.

 President Trump was also the first U.S. president to specifically name artificial intelligence as an Administration R&D priority in his 2019 Budget Request to Congress.
 AI was also featured for the first time in the 2018 National Security Strategy in relation to its role in helping the U.S. lead in technological innovation as well as its role in information statecraft, weaponization, and surveillance.
 It also shows up for the first time in the 2018 National Defense Strategy where it is described as one of the technologies that will change the character of war and give increasingly sophisticated capabilities to our adversaries, including non-state actors.